databyisra/capstoneproject/README.md

 **Research Questions**:

-1. What is the distribution of safe vs. unsafe water samples?
+1. Question 1: What is the distribution of safe vs. unsafe water samples?
-2. What key factors influence water potability the most?
+2. Question 2: What key factors influence water potability the most?
 (Focus on pH)
-3. What trends can we observe across different hardness levels?
+3. Question 3: What trends can we observe across different hardness levels?

 ---